🌐

 scheme, host, wildcard, CIDR (IPv4)

-Tab Proxy n/a n/a n/a
+Tab Proxy n/a n/a browser

 FoxyProxy